 Hades is the ruler of the Underworld in Greek mythology.
 The Underworld also went by the name Hades.

-In ancient times, this dark, dingy and unpleasant place is where the majority of souls were thought to go to after death.
+In ancient times, this dark and dingy place is where most souls were thought to descend to after death.

 What kind of demented mind would make this kind of stuff up?

-In the Christian religion, Satan the devil is thought to be the ruler of Hell.
+In the Christian religion, Satan (the devil) is thought to be Hell’s ruler.
 Just like the highway to hell metaphor, many souls are thought to be headed there after death.